 What can you do with a data analytics degree or related programs?
-Considering the high demand for data scientists in this field, there is so much more you can do with it, which makes it totally worth it.
-The pay is well and would cover up the cost of education should you approach it right.
+Considering the high demand for data analysts and data scientists in this field, there is so much more you can do with it, which makes it totally worth it.
+The pay is well and would cover the cost of education should you approach it right.
 And, more importantly, good online Masters in Data Science Programs will equip you with all the skills you need to start your journey as a data scientist.

-Major companies and even SMEs are now building on expertise and skills on how to handle data and extract insights from them.
+Major companies and even SMEs are now building on expertise and skills in how to handle data and extract insights from them.
 And, in our highly digitalized world where tons of data are being created every day, institutions need more people to make sense of it.

 Also, as mentioned multiple times, taking a Master’s Degree in Data Science, whether online or on-campus, are not really that different at all.
 An online student will build the same skills and knowledge that their on-campus counterparts will.